MicrosoftDocs/power-platform/power-platform/guidance/coe/setup.md

 - Check that no other DLP policies apply to this environment.
 Learn more: [Combined effect of multiple DLP policies](../../admin/dlp-combined-effect-multiple-policies.md)

-- If you're using the [ALM Accelerator for Makers](almaccelerator-components.md) components, the environment must have a DLP policy that allows [Dataverse](/connectors/commondataservice/), [Office 365 Outlook](/connectors/office365/), [Power Apps for Makers](/connectors/powerappsforappmakers/), [Approvals](/connectors/approvals/), [GitHub](/connectors/github/), and [Power Platform for Admins](/connectors/powerplatformforadmins/) to be used together.
+- If you're using the [ALM Accelerator for Power Platform](almacceleratoralmacceleratorpowerplatform-components.md) components, the environment must have a DLP policy that allows [Dataverse (legacy)](/connectors/commondataservice/), [Power Apps for Makers](/connectors/powerappsforappmakers/), [HTTP with Azure AD](/connectors/webcontents/), and the ALM Accelerator Custom DevOps connector to be used together.
 Those connectors must be in the business data&ndash;only bucket of the DLP policy for this environment.

 ## Download the solution